Comparison·Jun 15, 2026·12 min read

 Can Floowed handle high volumes?

 The platform is built on a modern cloud-native stack designed for high concurrency.
-The reason we scope the segments we serve to mid-market and below at the published price points is buyer-fit, not technical capacity.
-Enterprise tier is custom for a reason.
+Enterprise tier is custom for a reason, but the engine scales across the full lending spectrum.

 Do I need to migrate off my loan management system to use Floowed?